eablokker/nova-tabs-sidebar/Tabs Sidebar.novaextension/README.md

 - From the "All Sidebars" panel, click and drag the "Tabs" item up into the toolbar or out into a new split
 - All open document tabs will be listed in the sidebar.
 Click or double-click an item to open its tab
-- Click the up/down buttons when a tab is selected to rearrange the list
+- Click the up/down buttons when a tab or group is selected to rearrange the list
 - Right-click in the sidebar or click the (…) button for sorting options
-- If "Group By Kind" or "Sort Alphabetically" are enabled, custom sorting is not available.
-When both are disabled, custom order is restored.
+- When "Sort Alphabetically" is enabled, custom sorting is not available.
+When disabled, custom order is restored.
+- When "Group by Kind" is enabled, only custom sorting of group folders is available.

 ### Configuration